terrence2/OpenActuator/README.md

 # OpenActuator
-A ~~secure~~ (waiting on ssl server support in the esp8266 micropython implementation), reliable, and fast ESP userland for lights, buttons, switches, motion detectors, weather sensors, etc.
+A ~~secure~~ (waiting on ssl server support in the esp8266 micropython implementation), reliable, and fast ESP userland for lights, motors, buttons, switches, motion detectors, weather sensors, etc.

 ## Quick Start Guide
 1) Get your hands on an ESP-32 or ESP-8266.